georapbox/webStorage/README.md

 - `getItem`: When an item is retrieved from storage.
 - `getItemError`: When there is an error retrieving an item from storage.
 - `removeItem`: When an item is removed from storage.
+- `removeItemError`: When there is an error removing an item from storage.
-- `clear`: When all items from a database are removed at once.
+- `clear`: When all items from a database are removed.

 ### Example